Wildfire Home Hazard Assessments eligible for grant funding for upgrades and improvements (65+ homeowners) are no longer

 As part of our wildfire prevention program, in 2021, FireSmart ambassadors visited neighbourhoods in the WUI areas and providing more than 5,000 homeowners with information to book fire safety assessments.

-The assessment is free and is conducted by a local FireSmart Representative.
-Our goal is to assist homeowners to adopt practices to mitigate the negative impacts of wildfire.
-There is also financial support available to seniors who want to make recommended changes and demonstrate the use of FireSmart principles and initiatives to reduce the risk of wildfire damage to their homes and community.
+The assessment was free and conducted by a local FireSmart Representative.
+The goal was to assist homeowners to adopt practices to mitigate the negative impacts of wildfire.
+Financial support was also available to seniors who wanted to make the recommended changes and demonstrate the use of FireSmart principles and initiatives to reduce the risk of wildfire damage to their homes and community.

 Assessment Map Area